emanuelelisto/emanuelelisto/README.md

 CS student at 🐘[University of Catania](https://www.unict.it/)
 ----------

-* 🌍  I'm based in Catania, Sicily
+* 🌍  I'm based in 🌋Catania, Sicily
 * 🧠  I'm learning cryptography, OS Development, algorithms and data structures
 * 🤝  I'm open to collaborating on cybersecurity project and game development